-7. Assessing Access to HE Diplomas
+Assessing Access to HE Diplomas

-Rules of combination to achieve the Access to HE Diploma
+Rules of Combination to Achieve the Access to HE Diploma

 All Access to HE Diplomas must comply with criteria set by QAA.
-To achieve the Diploma, learners must complete a programme of units in relevant subject areas to prepare them for their intended Higher Education progression route.
+To achieve the Diploma, learners must complete a course of units in relevant subject areas to prepare them for their intended Higher Education progression route.
 For each unit successfully completed learners are awarded credits which gradually build towards the 60 credits required for the Access to HE Diploma.